elizabethmeyer/GLI-SA-lotto-draw-machine/README.md

+_I misread the original instructions as "The application should be a single page **application**".
+So that's what I did.
+At least it gave me a good excuse to get to know and play with Vue.js. ~Elizabeth_

-# lotto-draw-machine
+# Lotto Draw Machine

-> GLI-SA technical test by Elizabeth Meyer
+> GLI-SA technical assesment by Elizabeth Meyer
+> 17 February 2017

 The application should be a single page, with two buttons.
 The buttons consist of a Play button and an Export All button.